Azure/vagrant-azure/README.md

 The vagrant-azure provide exposes Azure specific configuration options:

-### Mandatory
+### Mandatory Parameters
 * `tenant_id`: Your Azure Active Directory Tenant Id.
 * `client_id`: Your Azure Active Directory application client id.
 * `client_secret`: Your Azure Active Directory application client secret.
 * `subscription_id`: The Azure subscription Id you'd like to use.
 *Note: to procure these values see: [Create an Azure Active Directory Application](#create-an-azure-active-directory-aad-application)*

+### Optional VM Parameters
+* `vm_name`: Name of the virtual machine
+* `vm_password`: (Optional for *nix) Password for the VM -- This is not recommended for *nix deployments
+* `vm_size`: VM size to be used -- defaults to 'Standard_DS2_v2'.
+See sizes for [*nix](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-linux-sizes/), [Windows](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-windows-sizes/).
+* `admin_username`: The root/administrator username for the VM

-### Optional Image Parameters
+### Optional VM Image Parameters
+`vm_image_urn`, `vm_vhd_uri`, and `vm_managed_image_id` are mutually exclusive.
+They should not be used in combination.
-* `vm_image_urn`: (Optional) Name of the virtual machine image urn to use -- defaults to 'canonical:ubuntuserver:16.04-LTS:latest'.
+* `vm_image_urn`: Name of the virtual machine image urn to use -- defaults to 'canonical:ubuntuserver:16.04-LTS:latest'.
 See documentation for [*nix](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-linux-cli-ps-findimage/), [Windows](https://docs.microsoft.com/en-us/azure/virtual-machines/virtual-machines-windows-cli-ps-findimage).
-* `vm_custom_image`: (Optional) URI to the custom VHD.
+* `vm_vhd_uri`: URI to the custom VHD.
 If the VHD is not publicly accessible, provide a SAS token in the URI.
     * `vm_operating_system`: (Mandatory) Must provide the OS if using a custom image ("Linux" or "Windows")
+    * `vm_vhd_storage_account_id`: (Manditory) The Storage Account Azure Resource Manager Id where the OS Image is stored (like: /subscriptions/{subscription id}/resourceGroups/{resource group}/providers/Microsoft.Storage/storageAccounts/{account name}).
+* `vm_managed_image_id`: Create a VM from a generalized VM that is stored as either a managed or unmanaged disk.
+See: https://docs.microsoft.com/en-us/azure/virtual-machines/windows/capture-image-resource

-### Optional Data Disk Parameters
+### Optional VM Data Disk Parameters
 * `data_disks`: (Optional) Array of Data Disks to attach to the VM.
-For information on attaching the drive, see: https://docs.microsoft.com/en-us/azure/virtual-machines/linux/classic/attach-disk.
+For information on attaching the drive, See: https://docs.microsoft.com/en-us/azure/virtual-machines/linux/classic/attach-disk.
 ```ruby
 override.data_disks = [
     # sample of creating empty data disk